Cheap Trick (1977 album): Promotional video

+The video features the band mugging the camera, jumping around whilst miming the tracks.
+With the video slated as running 17 minutes and 30 seconds.
+This would be their first promotional video and only until the triple video package for Dream Police in 1979.

 Critical reception

 The album was generally well-received by critics with favorable comparisons to the Beatles and the Who, with critics likening Robin Zander's vocals to John Lennon's.

 Billboard included the album as one of their "Top Album Picks" for the week ending March 19, 1977, and called the band “clever, musically inventive, and uses the tools of teen cataclysm rock with charm and style.”

 Charles M. Young, writing for Rolling Stone, said the album had a "heavy emphasis on basics with a strain of demented violence" and that the lyrics "run the gamut of lust, confusion and misogyny, growing out of rejection and antiauthoritarian sentiments about school—all with an element of wit."

 Ira Robbins of Trouser Press noted the album's "wall-of-guitar sound" and said the band was "sarcastic, smart, nasty, powerful, tight, casual, and destined for something great."

 Juliana Hatfield, speaking to Melody Maker in 1993, praised Cheap Trick as "the quintessential rock record" and one that "entertains all the way through".